GlennFischer032/sensitive-desktop/desktop-manager-api/README.md

 ## Authentication/Authorization

--   **Primary Authentication:** OpenID Connect (OIDC) is the main method for user authentication, implemented using `python-social-auth`.
+-   **Primary Authentication:** The API uses JWT tokens for authentication.
-    -   The flow typically starts with the frontend redirecting the user to the OIDC provider (`OIDC_PROVIDER_URL`).
-    -   After successful login at the provider, the user is redirected back to the API's callback endpoint (`/api/auth/oidc/callback`, configured by `OIDC_CALLBACK_URL`).
-    -   The API backend verifies the OIDC token, retrieves user information, and creates/updates the user in its own database and potentially in Guacamole.
+    -   Tokens are issued via the `/api/token/` endpoints.
-    -   A session or token is likely generated for the user.
+    -   Authentication is managed through the token_routes.py module.
--   **Admin User:** A default administrative user is identified based on the OIDC subject claim specified in the `ADMIN_OIDC_SUB` environment variable.
-This user is automatically granted admin privileges within the application upon first login via OIDC.
+-   **Admin User:** A default administrative user is automatically created during initialization as defined in the `main.py` file using the UserService.
--   **API Tokens (JWT):** The `/api/token/` endpoint suggests the API issues tokens (likely JWTs, given the `PyJWT` dependency) after authentication.
-These tokens are probably used by the frontend to authorize subsequent API requests.
+-   **API Tokens (JWT):** The `/api/token/` endpoints provide functionality to obtain and refresh JWT tokens used for authenticating API requests.
--   **Authorization:** Endpoint access control is likely implemented within the route handlers or decorators, checking user roles (e.g., `is_admin`) or permissions based on the authenticated user session or token.
+-   **Authorization:** Endpoint access control is implemented within the route handlers or through decorators that check user roles and permissions based on the authenticated user token.
--   **Guacamole Authentication:** The API manages user authentication within Guacamole, potentially creating users and associating them based on OIDC identity.
-It uses the `GUACAMOLE_USERNAME` and `GUACAMOLE_PASSWORD` to interact with the Guacamole API.
-If `GUACAMOLE_JSON_SECRET_KEY` is set, it may also leverage Guacamole's JSON authentication extension.
+-   **Guacamole Integration:** The API manages user authentication within Guacamole, creating and associating users.
+It uses the credentials configured in the environment variables to interact with the Guacamole API.